 Dr Zuzanna Sawicka FRCPClinical director for patient safety and clinical standards, Royal College of Physicians

-Speaker(s): Dr Richard Thomson, Professor Matthew Sadlier, Dr Theresa Barnes FRCP
+Speaker(s): Dr Richard Thomson FRCP, Professor Matthew Sadlier, Dr Theresa Barnes FRCP

 Professor Matthew Sadlier